 Millions of people are unaware of and uninformed about how their personal information is being used, collected, or shared in our digital society.
 Data Privacy Day aims to inspire dialogue and empower individuals and companies to take action.

 When illustrating concepts pertaining to data protection, it is often useful to have a concrete use case at hand.
 As a result, the next post presents an example of such a scenario.
 Namely, it describes the various aspects of the processing activities of an online shop.
 In particular, the aspects include the involved entities, the purposes pursued by the processing, the legal bases for the processing, the data necessary to fulfill the purposes, as well as the storage period necessary for this data.

 Some basic information about data privacy is presented in the next paragraphs.

 The example of online shopping has a number of participating entities.
 In particular, these are:

-- The online shop such as Shopify stores who acts as controller.
+- Online shop such as Shopify stores acts as the controller.